Galaxy Quenching from Cosmic Web Detachment: Multi-streaming regions and halo history

-Figure \ref{fig:t_det_vs_t_for} shows a comparison between web detachment redshift $z_{\rm WD}$ (i.e. the redshift when the halo became web-detached) and halo formation redshift $z_{\rm form}$ for haloes with masses $M >10^{10}$ \msun.
-We compute formation times following the usual definition as the time when the mass accretion history (MAH) of a halo changes its slope \citep{Wechsler02}, usually as the result of interaction with other haloes or other elements of the cosmic web.
-The change in the mass accretion rate is commonly assumed to reflect some intrinsic age of the halo and hence the term formation time.
-However, the formation time is mostly a reflection of environmental interactions and has little to do with a halo's internal structure.
-We computed formation times using a two-component fit which provides a clean distinction between the two mass accretion regimes as follows:
+Figure \ref{fig:t_det_vs_t_for} shows a comparison between web detachment redshift $z_{\rm WD}$ (i.e. the redshift when the halo became web-detached) and halo formation redshift $z_{\rm form}$ for halos with masses $M >10^{10}$ \msun.
+We used the common definition of formation time as the time when the mass accretion history (MAH) of a halo changes its slope \citep{Wechsler02}.
+This was computed for each halo's mass accretion by fitting a two-component model:

 Where $M_0$ and $z_0$ are the mass accretion rate and redshift at formation time respectively, and $m_{1,2}$ indicate the difference in the mass accretion rates.
-Equation \ref{eq:formation_time} provides a good fit for most haloes (see Fig. \ref{fig:formation_time_fit}).
-Halo mass loss, typical of sub-haloes, is corrected by not allowing the halo's MAH to decrease.
-In this approach a halo being mass-stripped will retain its mass before stripping.
-The formation time of the halo will usually be the time of mass stripping.
+Halo mass loss, typical of sub-halos, is corrected by not allowing the halo's MAH to decrease.
+In this approach a halo being mass-stripped will retain its mass before stripping and the formation time of the sub-halo will usually be the time of mass stripping.

-Figure \ref{fig:t_det_vs_t_for} shows a clear correlation between $z_{\rm WD}$ and $z_{\rm form}$ with a small dispersion in redshift (which can translate to a larger dispersion in time as we approach $z=0$) in the interval $0 < z < 2$ after which point the dispersion increases.
-Haloes with recent web detachment time also have a recent formation time.
-Haloes with an early web detachment show a less marked correlation with formation time.
+Figure \ref{fig:t_det_vs_t_for} shows a clear correlation between $z_{\rm WD}$ and $z_{\rm form}$ with a small dispersion in redshift in the interval $0 < z < 2$ after which point the dispersion increases. halos with recent web detachment times also have a recent formation time. halos with an early web detachment show a less marked correlation with formation time.
 This may be the result of having entered multi-streaming environments at early times which could result in complex mass accretion histories that are not easily characterized by a single property such as formation time.